Milorad Dodik: Domestic policy

-In the first month of his presidency, Dodik had a confrontation with the newly elected Bosniak Presidency member Šefik Džaferović, with Dodik stating he would not attend the first Presidency session under the new leadership until the flag of Republika Srpska, the entity of Bosnia and Herzegovina, was put in his office.
-He eventually relented, agreeing to hold the session with only the flag of Bosnia and Herzegovina.
+During the first month of his presidency, quarrels transpired between Dodik and Bosniak member Šefik Džaferović, with the former stating he would not attend the first Presidency session under the new leadership until the flag of Republika Srpska was put in his office.
+Dodik eventually relented, agreeing to hold the session with only the national flag.

 In March 2019, Dodik appointed acclaimed filmmaker Emir Kusturica as his advisor.

 On 28 January 2021, the Central Election Commission of Bosnia and Herzegovina reported Dodik to the Prosecutor's Office of Bosnia and Herzegovina for spreading national hatred.
 He was reported for verbally insulting Central Election Commission member Vanja Bjelica-Prutina for deciding to repeat the 2020 Bosnian municipal elections in the cities of Doboj and Srebrenica, where Dodik's party had won, because of electoral irregularities.

-On 22 May 2021, Džaferović and Croat Presidency member Željko Komšić attended a military exercise between the United States Army and the Armed Forces of Bosnia and Herzegovina on mount Manjača, south of the city Banja Luka in Bosnia and Herzegovina, while Dodik refused to attend it.
+In May 2021, Džaferović and Croat Presidency member Željko Komšić attended a joint military exercise with the United States Army, while Dodik refused.

 On 5 January 2022, the United States Office of Foreign Assets Control imposed sanctions on Dodik under Executive Order 14033 ('Blocking Property and Suspending Entry Into the United States of Certain Persons Contributing to the Destabilising Situation in the Western Balkans').
 In making the announcement, Under Secretary of the Treasury for Terrorism and Financial Intelligence Brian E. Nelson said that "Milorad Dodik's destabilizing corrupt activities and attempts to dismantle the Dayton Peace Accords, motivated by his own self-interest, threaten the stability of Bosnia and Herzegovina and the entire region".
 On 11 April 2022, Dodik and Željka Cvijanović, the president of Republika Srpska, were sanctioned by the United Kingdom for attempting to undermine the legitimacy of Bosnia and Herzegovina, with British Foreign Secretary Liz Truss stating that Dodik and Cvijanović "are deliberately undermining the hard-won peace in Bosnia and Herzegovina.
 Encouraged by Putin, their reckless behaviour threatens stability and security across the Western Balkans."

 On 16 November 2022, Dodik was succeeded by Željka Cvijanović as the Serb member of the Presidency.